Transfer Impact Assessment

 Step 2: Identifying Transfer Tools

-Zingtree uses SCCs, incorporated into its DPA, to provide appropriate safeguards for the transfer of personal data originating from the EEA, Switzerland, and the United Kingdom.
+Zingtree uses SCCs, incorporated into its Data Processing Agreement (DPA), to provide appropriate safeguards for the transfer of personal data originating from the EEA, Switzerland, and the United Kingdom.
 Both the Schrems II ruling and the EDPB recommendations confirm that SCCs are a valid mechanism for transferring personal data subject to the GDPR outside the EEA and Switzerland.
 The SCCs adopted by the decision (EU) 2021/915 of the European Commission are incorporated in Annex 2 of the Zingtree DPA (STANDARD CONTRACTUAL CLAUSES).

 Details can be found in Zingtree DPA.